top of page

 What does the research say about acupuncture for fertility?

-The evidence is conflicting, in part because there aren’t enough high-quality studies being conducted due to the difficulty to obtain funding for studies in Chinese medicine and acupuncture.
+The evidence is conflicting, in part because there aren’t enough high-quality studies being conducted due to the difficulty in obtaining funding for studies in Chinese medicine and acupuncture.
 There are studies on the benefits of acupuncture in fertility, but I won’t list any of them here for a couple of reasons; the main one is that I am biased and may only show you the ones I want you to see.
 So, I’ll leave it up to you to research and find information to satisfy your curiosity.

 However, I would like to point out that more fertility clinics in Australia are incorporating their own in-house acupuncture as an adjunct treatment for IVF.